obonaventure/cnp3/book/network/bgp.rst

 .. note:: Loopback interfaces and iBGP sessions

- In addition to their physical interfaces, routers can also be configured with a special loopback interface.
+ In addition to their physical interfaces, routers can also be configured with a special loopback interface[#fbgploop]_.
 A loopback interface is a software interface that is always up.
 When a loopback interface is configured on a router, the address associated to this interface is advertised by the intradomain routing protocol.
 Consider for example a router with two point-to-point interfaces and one loopback interface.
 When a point-to-point interface fails, it becomes unreachable and the router cannot receive anymore packets via this IP address.
 This is not the case for the loopback interface.
 It remains reachable as long as at least one of the router's interfaces remains up. `iBGP sessions` are usually established using the router's loopback addresses as endpoints.
 This allows the `iBGP session` and its underlying TCP connection to remain up even if physical interfaces fail on the routers.

 .. comment:: example route not selected ?